 Jesse Kharbanda is the executive director of the Hoosier Environmental Council.
-He worries the report portrays renewable energy as less reliable than other sources.
+He worries the report portrays a higher percentage of renewable energy as being less reliable.

 “Could lead to legislation that slows the transition from coal to renewables plus storage," Kharbanda said.